 Note: I recently learned that there have been some cases where tourists have been stung by scorpions while staying in the desert.
 Even though the chances of encountering a scorpion in your camp are very low, I’d recommend that you wear closed shoes when walking in the sand and shake your clothes before putting them on to be on the safe side.
 I wasn’t aware of this and that’s the reason you see photos of me running in the sand barefoot.
 Oops!
 I’ll be smarter next time and wear shoes.

 About a thousand sunrise photos later, we were ready for breakfast.
-I wasn’t expecting much since we were in the middle of the desert but once again I was wrong!
+I wasn’t expecting much since we were in the middle of the desert but I was wrong!
 We were served various types of bread, yogurt, pancakes, omelette, sponge cake, fruits, tea, coffee, juice and about 10 different kinds of toppings for the bread.
-Not bad for a desert-breakfast I’d say.
+Not bad for a breakfast in the desert I’d say.

 Then, we visited the nearby Todra Gorge.
 As we were walking through the river canyon and admiring the cliffs towering above us, we encountered some Berber nomads and their donkeys.
-It might be tempting to take a photo of these people as they are such an authentic example of traditional Berber culture but if you do that, you can be almost certain that they will come and ask you for money.
+If you want to photograph them, be aware that they will most likely ask you for money for it afterwards.
 And why shouldn’t they?

-The gorge is also a popular spot for rock climbers – we witnessed a free-climber effortlessly making his way up those huge orange rock walls while we were holding our breath!
+The gorge is also a popular spot for rock climbers – we witnessed a free-climber effortlessly making his way up those huge orange rock walls while we were holding our breaths.